- Truth: be honest and responsible for your choices and decisions

 - Scores for Big Idea assignments should be written directly at the top of the completed homework assignment by the student.
 Not recording score correctly may result in the student receiving a zero.

 - Any worksheet (not assigned directly from book) will be graded the following day at the beginning of the class period.
 Students will have one day to make corrections on that assignment.
-Those corrections must be done in pen.
+Those corrections must be done on separate sheet of paper.
 Students can only make corrections on those problems that were completed when checked in class.
 Students should not erase original problem or work.

 - If any assignment is turned in without a name, that assignment will be place in the No Name folder until the end of the unit.
 Once the test has been administered, those assignments will not receive credit.

 - If students are absent, they are responsible for copying planner and notes as well as picking up homework (if needed).
 They will have same number of days to complete as they were absent. **I will put a copy of notes and assignment on my website calendar.